Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Success is good at any age, but the sooner you find it, the longer you will enjoy it."
+> "Everyone sees what you appear to be, few experience what you really are."
-> — **Napoleon Hill**
+> — **Niccolo Machiavelli**

 ---